-ProKnow DS is a cloud-based RT-PACS (Radiation Therapy Picture/Patient Archiving and Communication System), and as such, understanding the importance of Cybersecurity and the responsibility shared between ProKnow and the end user is critical to using the software in a safe and secure manner—especially when storing Patient Health Information (PHI) and/or Individually Identifiable Health Information (IIHI) in ProKnow DS.
+ProKnow DS is a cloud-based RT-PACS (Radiation Therapy Picture/Patient Archiving and Communication System), and as such, understanding the importance of Cybersecurity and the responsibility shared between ProKnow and the end user is critical to using the software in a safe and secure manner—especially when storing Patient Protected Health Information (PHI) and/or Individually Identifiable Health Information (IIHI) in ProKnow DS.
 This article describes both the approach taken to Cybersecurity as well as the recommended cybersecurity controls for the intended use environment.

-ProKnow DS is built on Amazon Web Services (AWS), and follows AWS security best practices pertaining to the design of its network architecture and access model.
+ProKnow DS is built on Microsoft Azure, and follows Azure security best practices pertaining to the design of its network architecture and access model.
 As a cloud-based vendor, it is our responsibility to design, develop, and deploy a secure system to help protect the confidentiality of both our customers and their patients.
 However, realizing a secure, cloud-based environment is ultimately a shared responsibility shared between ProKnow and our customers.
 ProKnow can relieve customers' operational burden as it pertains to managing the information technology infrastructure, but it is the customer's responsibility to employ responsible access rights, manage the security of individual client workstations (including the operating systems and browsers used to access ProKnow DS), and ensure that their users have the necessary training related to safe computer usage.
 This article describes the recommended and suggested cybersecurity controls that should be employed by organization administrators and users of ProKnow DS to ensure a safe and secure environment.

 Principle of Least Privilege